unoplatform/uno.extensions/doc/Learn/Tutorials/Authentication/HowTo-Cookies.md

 ---
 # How-To: Using Cookies to Authorize

-An authorization method is conceptually similar to using the system credential store to use **cookies**.
-Cookies are a common way to store tokens that can be used to authenticate a user.
-When an HTTP request is successfully authenticated, the server will return a response that we can use to create a cookie.
-The cookie can then be used to authenticate future requests.
-Uno Extensions makes these cookie-related authorization steps less tedious by doing the work of extracting the token(s) from the authentication response, storing it in a cookie, and applying the cookie to future requests.
+Using **cookies** is a common way to store tokens that are needed to authenticate a user.
+When an HTTP request is successfully authenticated, the server will return a response that creates a cookie containing a token value.
+Uno Extensions makes these cookie-related authorization steps less tedious by doing the work of extracting these values and applying them to future requests.
 This tutorial will teach you how to configure authentication to apply tokens from a cookie when they are available.

 > [!IMPORTANT]
 > To follow these steps, you first need to have an authentication system set up.
 We recommend choosing one of the `IAuthenticationProvider` implementations provided by Uno Extensions.
 Cookie authorization can complement any of the tutorials such as [Get Started with Authentication](xref:Learn.Tutorials.Authentication.HowToAuthentication).